a4m4/React-Basics/README.md

       ReactDOM.render(<Hello />, document.querySelector('#root'));

-now further :

--Change the text "Hello World!" to say "Hello <your name>!"
+Change the text "Hello World!" to say "Hello <your name>!"
 -Bold your name by wrapping it in a <strong> tag.
 It works just like HTML.
 -Inside the <div>, and under your name, add some other HTML elements.
 Headings, ordered and unordered lists, etc. Get a feel for how it works.
 How does it handle whitespace?
 What happens if you forget to close a tag?
 -I mentioned that you can put real JS code inside the JSX.
 Try that out: inside the div, insert a JS expression surrounded with single braces, like {5 + 10}.